andmos/ReadingList-Data/BookNotes/The.World.Of.The.First.Law.md

 - Some men slowing, wanting to get back, others moving faster, wanting to press on.
 Fear and anger, two sides to the same coin.

 - But in any case, a man can forgive all manner of faults in beautiful women that in ugly men he finds entirely beyond sufferance.
 And if there’s one thing I absolutely cannot abide, it’s disloyalty.
-You have to stick at something in your life.”
+You have to stick at something in your life.

 - ‘Unhappy the land that is in need of heroes’ Bertolt Brecht